 Taste the peanut butter and add a touch of salt, if you like!
-For those that prefer a sweet peanut butter, you can add 1 tablespoon of honey, brown sugar or, if you are diabetic, Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you'll need do your own conversion) - or Splenda, if you prefer, or other artificial sweetener.
+For those that prefer a sweet peanut butter, you can add 1 tablespoon of honey, brown sugar or, if you are diabetic, Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, or other artificial sweetener.

 Just spoon peanut butter into a jar and seal.
 Store it in the refrigerator until you use it.
 It should keep for a month or two.
 You can also freeze it.
 It will keep indefinitely in the freezer.
 In both cases, you may need to stir the peanut butter to mix the oils back in (the oil tends to separate over time).
 And no, you cannot "can" the peanut butter - it is too low acid to safely can with home equipment.